agustingu/Panama_House_Pricing/README.md

 # Motivation

 There is no existing data or tools to predict apartment pricing in Latin America which makes the development of housing policies very challenging.
-In this repository I developed a data scraper to get apartment pricing information in Panama city (area, number of bathrooms, bedrooms, parkings, location).
-This project will later scalate to include other countries in the region as well as including transportation network.
+In this repository, I developed a data scraper to get apartment pricing information in Panama City (area, number of bathrooms, bedrooms, parking, location).
+This project will later scale to include other countries in the region as well as transportation networks.

 ## Objective
-Assess the house pricing behavior in the Latin American Region to contribute in the developement of housing policy for the benefit of communities considering:
+Assess the house pricing behavior in the Latin American Region to contribute in the development of housing policy for the benefit of communities considering:
 - Area
 - Years of construction
-- Movility
+- Mobility
-- Accesibility
+- Accessibility
-- Real-state classification (low, medium, upper, luxury)
+- Real-estate classification (low, medium, upper, luxury)
 - Services (electricity, water, garbage management, etc)

 ## Products:
-- [Panama Add Data Scraper](https://github.com/agustingu/Panama_House_Pricing/blob/main/data_scraping.ipynb): Uses a webdriver to extract apartements on sale in Panama City and export data to .CSV file.
+- [Panama Add Data Scraper](https://github.com/agustingu/Panama_House_Pricing/blob/main/data_scraping.ipynb): Uses a web driver to extract apartments on sale in Panama City and export data to . a CSV file.
-- [Data Preprosessing](https://github.com/agustingu/Panama_House_Pricing/blob/main/data_preprocessing.ipynb): Handles outliers, missing data, data scallling, normalization, etc
+- [Data Preprosessing](https://github.com/agustingu/Panama_House_Pricing/blob/main/data_preprocessing.ipynb): Handles outliers, missing data, data scaling, normalization, etc

 ### Machine Learning algorithms evaluation
 - [Regression](https://github.com/agustingu/Panama_House_Pricing/blob/main/Regression.ipynb)